Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 {% include code_blocks_code.html scala=scala-projectF-const-functor dotty=dotty-projectF-const-functor id="projectF-const-functor" %}

 Okay, so we got some nice abstraction for `Const`.
-Can we generalize it further and what would that look like?
+Can we generalize it further?
+What would that look like?
 Currently, we have a `map` function that takes in a `ProjectF[Const[A]]`, and returns a `ProjectF[Const[B]]`.
 What if we could instead define a function that takes a `ProjectF[A]`, and returns a `ProjectF[B]`, where `A` and `B` are higher kinded types?
 That